Lenovo Connects Briefing Program Information to Salesforce through FormAssembly + VisitOps

 With the new web portal featuring FormAssembly forms, Lenovo’s Executive Briefing Center can improve communication with non-Salesforce users, who make up about a quarter of briefing requests, and join their data with the rest of their sales information.

 Through the combined use of VisitOps, FormAssembly, and Salesforce, Lenovo has moved closer to their goal of creating a deep link between briefings and sales and measuring the impact their program has on business.
-Connecting this previously disparate information has given them new analytics, which will drive the evolution of the program in the future, Steve said.
+Connecting this previously disparate information has given them new analytics, which will drive the evolution of the program in the future.